evothings/evothings-demos/mbedos-nrf51dk-webbluetooth/README.md

 http://evothings.com/...

-But... if you are impatient,
+But... if you are impatient, already have the yotta tools installed and already have an nRF51-DK prepped for mbed OS and mounted as `MBED`, all of which is <strong>explained in the article</strong>, then you can:

-Build the mbed OS server code by running `yt build`.
-Flash it by connecting the board (needs to have been mbed *prepared* first which is described in the article) so that it mounts as MBED and then running `./flash.sh`.
-Press the reset button on the board to start the application which will blink one of the LEDs as an alive indicator.
+1. Build the mbed OS server code by running `yt build`.

+2. Flash it by connecting the mbed prepped board so that it mounts as MBED and then running `./flash.sh`.
+After the board stops flickering in a few seconds, press the reset button on the board to start the application which will blink one of the LEDs as an alive indicator.

-Load the Evothings application by dragging the evothings.json file onto the Evothings Workbench `MyApps` tab.
-Then press RUN to run it on a connected phone/tablet.
+3. Load the Evothings application by dragging the `evothings/evothings.json` file onto the Evothings Workbench `MyApps` tab.
+Then press RUN to run it on your connected iOS/Android phone/tablet.

 See article above for more details.